monkoose/neocodeium/README.md

   -- Set to `0` to disable parsing non-current buffers (may lower suggestion quality) -- Set it to `-1` to parse all lines max_lines = 10000,
+  -- Set to `true` to disable some not important messages, like "NeoCodeium: server started..." silent = false,
   -- Path to a custom log file
   log_file = nil,
   -- Set to `false` to disable suggestions in buffers with specific filetypes